 Verify the effect of automatic scaling

-After you create scheduled tasks, Auto Scaling triggers the scheduled tasks at the designated time points to execute the specified scaling rules.
+After you create the scheduled tasks, Auto Scaling triggers them at the specified time points to execute scaling rules.

-You can use one of the following methods to confirm the effect:
+You can use one of the following methods to verify the effect:

-• When the scheduled tasks are triggered, go to the scaling group details page and choose Instances > Auto Create.
-Then, check the changes in the number of instances.
+When the scheduled tasks are executed, go to the scaling group details page and choose Instances > Auto Created.
+Then, check the changes in the instance count.

-• When the scheduled tasks are triggered, go to the scaling group details page and click the Scaling Activities tab.
+When the scheduled tasks are executed, go to the scaling group details page and click the Scaling Activities tab.
 Then, check whether any scaling activity is generated.
 If a corresponding scaling activity is generated, click its ID to view the scaling activity details.